wp-plugins/remote-dashboard-notifications/README.txt

 The plugin does not collect any information about the client site.
 The server plugin is completely passive and its only job is to return messages to the requester.

+= Want to contribute? =

+This plugin is entirely free.
+No "premium" version.
+We developed it on our spare time and we will maintain it / improve the best we can (we already have some featured in the roadmap).
+If you like this plugin and want to contribute to make it better, more stable, flexible and feature-rich, head over to the [GitHub repo](https://github.com/ThemeAvenue/Remote-Dashboard-Notifications).

+You can also help us spreak the word by sharing on your favorite social network!

 = Translators =

 * French (fr_FR) - [SiamKreative](http://profiles.wordpress.org/siamkreative/), [julien731](http://profiles.wordpress.org/julien731/)